-New Mexico’s self-defense laws are complex and highly nuanced.
+Claiming self-defense in NM is a complex strategy.
 Specific legal frameworks apply to criminal charges filed in self-defense.
 While our laws recognize your self-defense rights, the admissible, discoverable facts and evidence must meet criteria under state law for you to claim it before or during the trial.

 Otherwise, you (or your loved one, in case you are reading this article for a friend or family member) could face a criminal conviction for unfounded charges.
 Keep in mind that all charges are defensible in court.
 However, it is critical to approach this situation strategically from the outset if you want to fight for the best possible outcome.